sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Refernece to check: Dependability through Assuredness™ (O-DA) Framework: https://www2.opengroup.org/ogsys/catalog/C13F

-# TESTING PROCESS AND METHODOLOGIES:
+# TESTING PROCESS:

-The test of a system is the process of evaluating and attain the real capabilities of the system related with its desired goal, and to check it's conformance with the design requisites.
-Also an important part is to find and pin-point failuress(bugs)/errors or other faults or defects, significant issues that may apppear during the project, even detect situations or cases left out of the system requirements that may be needed to take into account (actually this event happens quite a lot, and is quite a hot topic: not-good enought systems requirements or definitions, that don't take into account or define major points in the system).
+The test of a system is the process of evaluating the real capabilities of the system related with its desired performance, and to check it complies with the design requisites.

+Another important aspect, is that the test process helps to find and pin-point issues, bugs, faults or defects that may apppear in the system. the test proces is even helpful for identification of major cases or points in the system, that have been left out of the specifications or requirements, an actually need to be taken into account.

-The most important pearl of wisdom to take into account is that: **It is not the development process the one that increases the asurance of the quality of the system, is the testing process the one that does it.**
+A key concept to realice is: that **it is not the development process what asures of the quality of the system** (of course, it helps quite a lot) **, is the testing process what confirms and asures the quality of the project**

+## WHY IS TESTING IMPORTANT?

-**By testing the system, non-compliant performance or behavior with the intended or expected final goal of the system may appear, and thus corrected, so the system is improved.
-As a consequence, also the probability that new issues appear is reduced.**
+**By testing the system performance against its expected result, issues or faults may be identified, and thus corrected.
+So in that case, the system is improved.
+As a consequence, the chance that unknown issues remain in the system is reduced, and the confidence on the system is increased.**

->> Testing of a system is of main importance, due it increases the asurence on the quality of the system, and give the stackholders, and the involved team, a sense of the expected confidence in the system.
+The test process is of main importance in the project, due it evaluates the quality of the system, and give the stackholders, and the involved team, a sense of the expected confidence and risk level of the project.

-One topic that always pops up is: **How much testing is needed?**
+## HOW MUCH TESTING IS NEEDED?

 The number of test you can possibly plan for most of the systems tends to infinity.
-The stop point is that in which, the asurance of the quality of the product, has been reached and checked satisfactory by the tests.
+The stop point is that, in which, the asurance of the quality of the product, has been reached and checked satisfactory by the tests.
 Of course this level is different depending on the nature of the projet: the design of a video streamming home-appliance, usually doesn't need as much testing as the design of an emergency train brake system.

- ## TESTING METHODS
+ ## TESTING GOALS

-  Specifications/requirements testing, checks the desing is compliant with the stackholders or interested group concept (expected work).
-This often is done by means of 'test cases', where the 'tester' evaluates the action of the system for certain inputs, and compares the system outputs with respect the expected outputs.
+  Specifications/requirements test, checks the design is compliant with the stackholders or interested groups expectations.
+This often is done by means of 'test cases', where the 'tester' evaluates the action of the system for certain inputs, and compares the system outputs, actions and behavior with regart to the expected outputs.

-  The specifications include all the 'functional' aspects of the system, but they can also include non-functional requiremets, as performance, usability, scalability ...
+  The specifications include all the 'functional' features of the system, but they can also include non-functional requiremets, as performance, usability, scalability ...

   Specification testing is necesary to asure proper funtionality and behavior.
 But for complex or high-risk projects, it may be not nearly enoght.
-For example it doesnt cover a 'fool-user'.
+For example it doesn't cover a 'fool-user'.

-### Software Dinamic vs Static testing

-When a test case of a system involves the actual run of the system, this is known as 'dinamic testing', on the other hand when it doens't inolve the run of the sysem is known as 'static testing'.

- Dinamic testing usually makes us of stubs/drivers, execution from a debugger enviroment.
-And is also quite common to automate it.

- Static testing, is referred to those evaluations that don't need the system to be running.
-Those are techniques as: code review, revision, walkthoruhgs, inspection, and alsouse of programs that automatically ckeck the code propierties (as could be: detection of 'dead code' (code that will never execute)unused variables, missing pointers, out of bound arrays, wrong types varaible asignations, lost of precission in mathematical operations, ...)

 ## The seven principles of testing

-Over time, testing teams have take notice of important learned leasons, those concepts are the followings:
+Over time, testing teams have take notice of important learned leasons, those concepts known as follows:

 **1- Testing shows presence of defects** <br>
 Testing, shows defects, but it cannot proof that there are not defects.
 Testing